SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ### WHEN TO NEGOTIATE

-In order for a negotiation to occur, an NPC must have an interest in negotiating with the heroes—but must also have a reason to not simply jump on board with whatever the heroes propose.
+In order for a negotiation to occur, an NPC must have an interest in negotiating with the heroes—but must also have a reason to not simply [[Jump|jump]] on board with whatever the heroes propose.
 Negotiations happen only when an NPC has that internal tension between interest and reluctance.
 For example, if the characters ask a king to send his army into a neighboring kingdom to battle a demon incursion, the king needs to be conflicted.
 He wants to stop the incursion, but he doesn’t want to risk the lives of his soldiers defending a foreign nation while leaving their own people unprotected.
 If the heroes want the help of the king’s army, they need to negotiate.

 Heroes aren’t expected to use the negotiation rules every time one character tries to convince an NPC to see things their way.
 For instance, if a hero wants information about a cult leader from a captured cultist, a single Presence test using the Lie skill or a Might test using Intimidate is likely all that’s needed.
 A character who wants to flirt with the local alchemist to obtain a free Healing Potion likely just needs to make a Presence test using the Flirt skill.